SDK Integrations

 summary = telegram.summarize_telegram_update(update)

-# bundle policy: verify webhook, authorize user, choose conversation
+# app policy: verify webhook, authorize user, choose conversation

 # SDK mechanics: hydrate attachments, map followup/steer, submit to chat core